 Impacts associated with the Project's use and activity patterns have also been carefully considered and addressed through the design and functional organization of the Project.
-The building includes a 68-foot deep courtyard entry that is oriented toward the center of campus, significantly reducing student activity on the west side of the building that faces Berkeley Terrace.
+First, the building is set back at least 125 feet from the property line along Berkeley Terrace, and is situated in the area shown in Exhibit B of the Mount Vernon Campus Plan, as required by Condition 8(d) of the Mount Vernon Campus Plan Order (the "MV Order").
+In addition, the building includes a 68-foot deep courtyard entry that is oriented toward the center of campus, significantly reducing student activity on the west side of the building that faces Berkeley Terrace.
 Additionally, the University revised its design to lower the roofline on the north wing of the building by one floor in direct response to concerns that light and noise emanating from windows on the west (Berkeley Terrace facing) side of the north wing of the building might have an adverse impact on residential neighbors.

 The design of the building draws from the palette of existing materials prevalent throughout the campus, and features the use of brick and a hip roof with a slate-like appearance.
-The height of the building is fully consistent with the Campus Plan, as the roofline of the Project does not exceed the height of the existing Pelham Hall.
+The height of the building is fully consistent with the Campus Plan, as the roofline of the Project does not exceed the height of the existing Pelham Hall, as required by Condition 8(f) of the MV Order.
 Moreover, the building will incorporate a number of sustainable design features, including stormwater quantity and quality control; enhanced commissioning of the building's energy systems; the use of reused, recycled, and regional materials; and the use of a variety of low-emitting materials to improve indoor environmental quality.
 The University is seeking to achieve the equivalent of a minimum of 16 LEED-NC v.2.2 points in the construction of the Project.

-A map of the Mount Vernon Campus, Project plans, elevations, and a context study of the campus are attached as Exhibit A.
+A map of the Mount Vernon Campus, Project plans, elevations, and a context study of the campus are attached as Exhibit A. Photographs of existing conditions are attached as Exhibit B.

-Access, Loading and Traffic
+3. Access, Loading and Traffic

-The loading and service facility for the Pelham Replacement Project will be accessed by an additional campus access road located on Whitehaven Parkway (identified in the Campus Plan), which limits the need for vehicles to use the existing perimeter road to reach the building.
+The loading and service facility for the Pelham Replacement Project will be accessed by an additional campus access road located on Whitehaven Parkway (called for in the existing 2000 Campus Plan) (the "Access Road"), which limits the need for vehicles to use the existing perimeter road to reach the building.
+Plans depicting the location and operation of the Access Road are attached as Exhibit C. The Access Road will provide substantial benefits both during the construction of the Project and following its completion.
 Upon completion of the access road, the University has agreed, in response to the specific request of the Berkeley Terrace Neighbors, to restrict the use of the perimeter road to one-way, university-related traffic and to remove five surface parking spaces along the perimeter road which are adjacent to the residents' backyards.
 The utilization of this additional access point on Whitehaven Parkway, an institutional street, further addresses the concern of neighbors voiced during the approval process for the Campus Plan that regular campus-related traffic be directed away from the W Street entrance.
+Finally, as detailed above, the University has come to agreement with St. Patrick's School regarding construction and traffic management concerns along Whitehaven Parkway in connection with the Pelham Replacement Project and related Access Road.